yuegao04/docs/docs/quickstart.md

 ![qs-res-exec](/img/v0.3.0/quickstart/qs-res-exec-en.png)

-Congratulations, you have completed the quick start guide.
+Congratulations, you have deployed your first application using Walrus!